Long-Lasting Plants are the Perfect Mother’s Day Gift

 Succulents (and cactuses, for that matter) are incredibly simple to look after because their leaves suck in water and store it for later.
 There are plenty of unique looking succulents, like the Donkey Tail and String of Pearls, but the Jade Plant and Mother-In-Laws tongue are the most common.
 Simply place them near a window for indirect sunlight and water every few days.

-All succulents prefer loose, moist soil and transplantation every six months.
+Most Succulent Plant varieties prefer loose, moist soil and transplantation every six months.
 Keep them in a well-draining pot specifically formulated to keep cacti and succulents.

 Azaleas: Thirsty Plants